Anthony Rizzo Player Props: Yankees vs. Rangers

-Anthony Rizzo, with a slugging percentage of .421 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the Texas Rangers, with Andrew Heaney on the mound, April 27 at 8:05 PM ET.
+Anthony Rizzo, with a slugging percentage of .410 in his past 10 games -- including one home run -- will be in action for the New York Yankees against the Texas Rangers, with Jacob deGrom on the mound, April 28 at 8:05 PM ET.

-In his last appearance, he had two hits (going 2-for-5 with a double and two RBI) against the Twins.
+He had a one-hit performance in his most recent game (1-for-4) against the Rangers.

 Anthony Rizzo Game Info & Props vs. the Rangers